AmitThakkar/AngularJS-Interceptor/README.md

     interceptorModule.service('interceptor2', ["$q", function ($q) {
         // defining interceptor configuration.
         console.log("Interceptor2 initializing.");
-        // defining a method, which should will call before sending the request. this.request = function (config) {
+        // defining a method, which should will be called before sending the request. this.request = function (config) {
             console.log("Executing before request of interceptor2");
             // If you want to do some async work before sending the request then use $q service and return promise.